jacione/ptychodactyl/docs/index.rst

 There are some really robust software packages out there for doing ptychography---PtyPy, PyNX, and PtychoShelves, to name just a few.
 However, while these all deliver incredible performance, they come with an unfortunately necessary tradeoff in readability and approachability.
 This software is an attempt to do the opposite.
 It's written with a people-over-performance philosophy, which I think will be helpful for ptychography newcomers (like myself, not too long ago).

-As to why I chose the name "PtychoDactyl"
+As to why I chose the name "PtychoDactyl," it was a combination four factors.
+First, there aren't very many words that have the silent "p" and I wanted that.
+Second, I used my fingers (greek *dactylos*) to type it.
+Third, my son likes dinosaurs (although technically pterosaurs weren't dinosaurs).
+Finally, GitHub asked for a name and it was the first thing I could come up with.

 .. toctree::
    :maxdepth: 2